What Are Science Fiction Conventions Like?

 The con suite: Usually a two-room suite in the main hotel, but it can be any convenient space of moderate size--or an inconvenient space, for that matter.
 It's equipped with some furniture, drinks, munchies, often a noteboard of some sort; some will have a bar and bartender, while others are self-service with canned drinks in an iced bathtub.
 The alcoholic content of the beverages varies according to the prejudices of the con committee and state laws--or sometimes just behavior at past conventions in the area.
 This is intended to be a general gathering place, where people can drop in and chat at any time of night or day; in practice, at many conventions the more experienced con-goers often know better places, so that the people in the con suite are neos, or people who've been locked out of their rooms accidentally, or other people at loose ends.

 The video room: A large TV, video device (to give you an idea of how out of date this is, I originally said "VCR"), lights off, plenty of seating.
 Old TV shows and Japanese animation are the standard fare, as far as I can tell; I've never spent much time in video rooms, because I always figured I could watch TV at home.
 Other people, particularly fans of Japanese animation, don't see it that way; some people go in there on Friday and don't come out until Monday.
 There's usually a schedule posted somewhere, which usually reflects hope more than reality.

 The film room: The size of the budget determines whether you get "Who Framed Roger Rabbit?" (that was new in '88; substitute recent big movie of your choice) or "Plan 9 From Outer Space."
 There's usually at least an attempt to mix old and new, classic and obscure.
 I've seen a few movies at cons, but that's not what I go to conventions for.
 It is what some people go for--some of these films you won't find anywhere else, and once you're a con member they're all free.
 Nowadays, with so many other sources of movies and videos, video and film rooms are much less common than they were in 1988.

 Gaming: Varies wildly, depending on who's available to do what.
 I've seen conventions where the gaming was all cancelled for lack of interest; I've seen conventions where world-famous game designer Steve Jackson was testing his latest creation on fifty enthusiastic volunteers.
 Usually, you get D&D or one of its imitators, a wargame or two.
-I do my gaming by mail, not at cons.
+I do my own gaming online, not at cons.